sony/nnabla/doc/python/pip_installation_cuda.rst

 Installation with Multi-GPU supported
 -------------------------------------

-Multi-GPU wheel package is only available on ubuntu18.04 and python3.6+.
+Multi-GPU wheel package is only available on python3.6+.

 .. _cuda-cudnn-compatibility: